Getting a Mortgage In Portugal

 Author: Pete Mugleston

-Portugal is a popular destination for many UK tourists both for annual holidays and as a location for a second home or for retirement.
-But, how do you go about getting an overseas mortgage in Portugal and setting up a home there?
+Portugal is a popular destination for many UK tourists both for annual holidays and as a location for a second home or retirement.
+But how do you get an overseas mortgage in Portugal and set up a home there?

 Can UK residents get a mortgage in Portugal?